Judge Rules Conflict-of-Interest Has No Place in Investing, But Investors Must Still Beware

 The Industry is Unrepentant

 Opposing the fiduciary standard and anything else that benefits average investors is a policy foundation of the Republican Party.
-In a recent interview, White House National Economic Council Director Gary Cohn, who most recently was president and chief operating officer of the Goldman Sachs Group, said the DOL fiduciary rule is “a bad rule.
+In a recent interview, White House National Economic Council Director Gary Cohn, who most recently was president and chief operating officer of the Goldman Sachs Group, said the DOL fiduciary rule is “bad.
 It is a bad rule for consumers….
-This is like putting only healthy food on the menu, because unhealthy food tastes good but you still shouldn’t eat it because you might die younger.”
+This is like putting only healthy food on the menu because unhealthy food tastes good, but you still shouldn’t eat it because you might die younger.”

-Of course this is nonsense.
-Cohen also said the rule would limit the choices available to investors, another silly defense of a rule which puts the interests of investors ahead of financial salespeople, investment firms, insurance and mutual fund companies.
+Of course, this is nonsense.
+Cohen also said the rule would limit the choices available to investors, another silly defense of a rule that puts the interests of investors ahead of financial salespeople, investment firms, insurance companies, and mutual fund companies.

-What Cohen meant to say is that the DOL rule would limit the list of available investments that salespeople would be allowed to sell if they wanted to avoid getting caught selling investments where they would receive under-the-table commissions, special fees or that was best suited for their clients.
+Cohen meant to say that the DOL rule would limit the list of available investments that salespeople would be allowed to sell if they wanted to avoid getting caught selling investments that would receive under-the-table commissions or special fees or that were best suited for their clients.

-While some major investment industry companies and banks (Vanguard, Schwab, Betterment, Blackrock and some robo-advisory firms) have changed their sales policies to disclose conflicts-of-interests, let’s not assume this was all done for altruistic reasons or because these firms have changed their business model to become investor advocates.
-On the contrary, these firms changed their business practices because they were afraid of class action lawsuits.
+While some significant investment industry companies and banks (Vanguard, Schwab, Betterment, Blackrock, and some robo-advisory firms) have changed their sales policies to disclose conflicts of interest, let’s not assume this was all done for altruistic reasons or because these firms have changed their business model to become investor advocates.
+On the contrary, these firms changed their business practices because they feared class action lawsuits.

-Plus, many other huge investment firms, banks and insurance companies that also dominate the 401(k) market have not done so.
-They have built their companies on conflicts-of-interests and it has been hugely profitable.
+Plus, many other substantial investment firms, banks, and insurance companies dominating the 401(k) market have not done so.
+They have built their companies on conflicts of interest and have been hugely profitable.
 These companies are standing on the sidelines now and waiting for another round of court challenges as they continue to push proprietary funds via national wholesaler networks that will wring out every last commission dollar from their less-informed clients.
 After all, that is a traditional business model that has worked for many decades.

 So because the dust is still not settled, investors should still beware of financial products being sole until they can get an assurance from their financial salesperson that they adhere to the fiduciary standard and are working in the investor’s best interest.
 If possible, get it in writing.
 Caveat emptor is still a good practice in this predatory business.

-Previous articleJohn Birch-Neoliberal Political Policies Ascend Under Trump
+Previous articleJohn Birch-Neoliberal Political Policies Ascended Under Trump

 Next articleRetirement Planning in the Trump Era